Voyager 1: Power

 Voyager 1 has three radioisotope thermoelectric generators (RTGs) mounted on a boom.
-Each MHW-RTG contains 24 pressed plutonium-238 oxide spheres.
+Each MHW-RTG contains 24 pressed plutonium-238 PuO oxide spheres.
 The RTGs generated about 470 W of electric power at the time of launch, with the remainder being dissipated as waste heat.
-The power output of the RTGs declines over time due to the 87.7-year half-life of the fuel and degradation of the thermocouples, but the craft's RTGs will continue to support some of its operations until 2025.
+The power output of the RTGs declines over time due to the 87.7-year half-life of the fuel and degradation of the thermocouples, but they will continue to support some of its operations until at least 2025.